anonlang/anonlang/raw-though-process/raw-notes.md

   - Pro: Possibly less focus on that for dev interviews
   - Con: Larger language, larger perceived API bloat, possibly not used much, different requirements (like, whether or not whitespace and punctuation matters)
   - Hmm, maybe don't have text.is-palindrome, and don't have function for fizzbuzz, and other interview questions.
 But, make them really easy syntax to do with the regular language.
+- When using OOD, rather than calling things `class`, a more active term can be used like `util` or `value` or `model` or `singleton`.
+Hmm, but doing that could also make changing responsibilities later more difficult.
+- Re: 'if-syntax' 'if-else-syntax' 'switch-syntax'
+  - Basically, no else keywords.

+        if
+          X < 5: do something;
+          X > 6: do something;
+          : do something else;

+  - Also, no repeating, so it would be:

+            if x:
+              < 5: do something
+              > 6: do something
+              :do something else

+  - Always do all of the ifs cascading?
+Not like a switch statement?
+  - The above construct could be like an 'or'.
+And, each time 'if' is written, that could be the 'and'.
+  - Hmm, seems similar to format of recursive format or guard clauses.